SoftwareHeritage/swh-docs/docs/sysadm/network-architecture/service-urls.rst

 [2] Private: URL only accessible from the internal network, i.e nor public neither accessible through the VPN.

-[3] Use banco and samm as underlying objstorage
+[3] Use banco and saam as underlying objstorage

 [4] Protected by a basic authentication.
 Credentials are available in the credential store.

+[5] Use AWS/banco and saam/Azure in this order as underlying objstorage